Greek Pasta Salad

 I prefer Ken’s Steak House brand for its zest, but combining homemade and store-bought gives you the best of both worlds.

-Step 4: Assemble and Chill the Salad
+Step 4: Toss and Refrigerate

 • cooked and cooled pasta from Step 2